boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-analysis.md

 * Overhead of unauthenticated re-encryption
 * Forwarding performance impact
 * IP address sharing issues: NRLP does not require changing the source IP address used by a host.
-* Penalize any network node (a proxy, typically) which could serve bothgood and bad clients (e.g., launching Layer 7 DDoS attacks).
+* Penalize any network node (a proxy, typically) which could serve both good and bad clients (e.g., launching Layer 7 DDoS attacks).

 ### Main Expected Gains